hikari-crescent/book/src/ext/cooldowns.md

-# crescent.ext.cooldowns
+# Cooldowns

-This module allows you to rate limit commands with a sliding window rate limit.
+This module allows you to rate limit users with a sliding window rate limit.

-The `crescent.ext.cooldowns` provides a hook.
+The `crescent.ext.cooldowns` module provides a hook.

 - `capacity` is the amount of times the command can be used in a timeframe.
 - `period` is the length of this timeframe.